 Recently, an increasing number of nanotoxicological studies have reported the ability of various types of NPs to modulate the cellular process of autophagy.
 Autophagy is an evolutionarily conserved catabolic process by which endogenous (e.g. organelles) as well as foreign (e.g. pathogens) materials are sequestered in double-membraned vesicles (i.e. the autophagosomes) and degraded upon fusion of these autophagic vesicles with lysosomes.
-This process is vital for cytoplasmic quality control as it removes excessive or damaged organelles and aggregated proteins.
+This process is vital for cytoplasmic quality control as it removes excessive or damaged components such as organelles and aggregated proteins.
 Autophagy is usually present at a basal level but can be induced as a cytoprotective mechanism in case of cell stress; for instance, during starvation autophagy aids to overcome this food drop by degrading and recycling less essential cytoplasmic material.8 Considering the importance of autophagy in cellular homeostasis, it is not surprising that autophagy dysfunction has been correlated with a variety of disorders including cancer and neurodegenerative diseases.9 NPs have been found to be capable of modulating autophagy, and it has been put forward that autophagy induction may be a potential common cellular reaction toward NMs as an attempt to eliminate the foreign material.10 Therefore, the indirect effect of autophagy modulation on potentially protecting the cells from NM-induced damage is an interesting research topic that is in full development.
 On the other hand, NMs able of modulating autophagy have been proposed as potential agents against autophagy-related diseases.
 Intriguingly, several studies have shown that certain NPs are even able of selectively overstimulating autophagy in cancerous cells, leading to cell death without significantly affecting the level of autophagy in non-cancerous cells.11 This suggests that NPs can exhibit an intrinsic toxicity toward cancer cells, which would be of high therapeutic impact.
 For this reason, it is essential to study the effect of NMs on autophagy both from a nanotoxicological as well as a therapeutic viewpoint.

 The current review will provide a clear overviewof reports on NM-mediated modulation of autophagy and will focus on the importance of autophagy in both health and disease.
 We will briefly discuss the different ways in which this process can possibly be manipulated, and in the final part, we will examine how and why NP-induced autophagy can be exploited as a novel therapeutic tool.